-Our manufacturing strategy is to rely on contract manufacturers to produce our product candidates for clinical trials and, if approved, drug product for commercial sale.
+Our manufacturing strategy is to rely on contract manufacturers to produce our approved products and product candidates for clinical trials and, if approved, drug product for commercial sale.
 We currently have no manufacturing facilities and limited personnel with manufacturing experience.
-We have contracted with a third-party manufacturer to supply arimoclomol, and to supply SDX, which is the primary API for KP1077 and KP879, to be used in our non-clinical, clinical and formulation development programs necessary to support an NDA submission.
+We have contracted with third parties for the manufacture, testing, and storage of our approved products and product candidates and intend to continue to do so in the future.
 We expect to contract with third-party manufacturers for the manufacture of all API supply needs outside the United States if and when we receive approval from regulatory authorities outside the United States.

-Our current and any future third-party manufacturers, their facilities and all lots of drug substance and drug products used in our clinical trials are required to be in compliance with current good manufacturing practices, or cGMPs.
-The cGMP regulations include requirements relating to organization of personnel, buildings and facilities, equipment, control of components and drug product containers and closures, production and process controls, packaging and labeling controls, holding and distribution, laboratory controls, records and reports, and returned or salvaged products.
-The manufacturing facilities for our products must meet cGMP requirements and FDA satisfaction before any product is approved and we can manufacture commercial products.
+Our current and any future third-party manufacturers, their facilities and all lots of drug substance and drug products used in our clinical trials are required to be in compliance with current good manufacturing practices ("cGMPs") and comparable foreign regulations.
+The cGMP and comparable foreign regulations include requirements relating to organization of personnel, buildings and facilities, equipment, control of components and drug product containers and closures, production and process controls, packaging and labeling controls, holding and distribution, laboratory controls, records and reports, and returned or salvaged products.
+The manufacturing facilities for our products must meet cGMP and comparable foreign regulatory authorities' satisfaction before any product is approved and we can manufacture commercial products.
 Our current and any future third-party manufacturers are also subject to periodic inspections of facilities by the FDA and other authorities, including procedures and operations used in the testing and manufacture of our products to assess our compliance with applicable regulations.